 As more workers return to the physical work spaces, it is important to utilize a combination of engineering and infection control methods.
 Safe work practices may include use of personal protective equipment (PPE) especially if work entails contact with the public.
 Workers should maintain other practices such as social distancing and handwashing hygiene.
 Employees should also make sure to not report to work while feeling sick.

 In industries like construction and education—ones that require physical collaboration between more than one party—social distancing guidelines may be hard to adhere to.
-In these scenarios, experts recommend that managers aim to develop what is referred to as a “path-breaking” strategy.
+In these scenarios, providers recommend that managers aim to develop what is referred to as a “path-breaking” strategy.

 “In its simplest form, a path-breaking strategy does exactly what it sounds like,” said Dr. Balogun.
 “By limiting the system of shared paths—the use of things like common surfaces and shared spaces—there is a great chance to cut down the opportunities for transmitting the coronavirus.”